fbpx

 In early 2020, after the initial impact of the COVID-19 pandemic, the Virginia Beach SPCA focused its efforts into the most important aspects of its mission: animal sheltering and adoptions, clinic services, and humane education.
 This year led to a number of adjustments in how services were delivered and sustained, including curbside clinic offerings and special offerings for youth such as virtual visits and activities.
 We are proud that these innovations allowed all animal care operations and clinic services to remain open and in service throughout the duration of the pandemic.

 During this time of challenges and changes, the Virginia Beach SPCA continued to look for ways to stay connected to its community.
 In July 2020, A Tale for Two was launched, allowing children to visit the shelter and read to a shelter animal.
 The Beach Buddies program began in July 2021, through which members of the community can take a shelter dog out on an adventure.
 Then in September 2021, the Virginia Beach SPCA unveiled VBSPCA Animal Heroes, a fun and interactive online video arcade that teaches children about responsible pet parenting, pet safety, and animal welfare.
+In-person humane education programming started to make its comeback in 2023 with the return of Listening Ears and youth shelter tours.

 The Virginia Beach SPCA vision statement that was established in 2019 will continue to guide the mission for many years to come: We connect people and pets.
 As a trusted resource for our community, we create lasting adoptions, provide quality veterinary care, and inspire compassionate action through education and awareness.
 We are innovative, we are passionate, and we are committed.
 In partnership with our community, we end animal homelessness.